Reviewed by

 • Financial Irregularities: Engaging in foreign exchange violations or money laundering.

-IEC Registration Certificate
+IEC Registration Certificate in India

 An Import-Export Code (IEC) registration certificate is a mandatory 10-digit identification issued by the Directorate General of Foreign Trade (DGFT) that allows individuals and businesses in India to engage in international trade.
 This certificate serves as an essential legal document and a vital first step for companies looking to expand their operations into the global market.